MRC-Epid-it24/intake24/docs/admin/system/job-types.md

 When valid `Submission notification URL` is set in survey settings, webhook is automatically called with each successful submission.
 Submission data are attached in request body.

-If survey settings specify JWT secret, signed JWT token is attached as Bearer in `Authorization` header of the request.
+If [survey external communication](/admin/surveys/#external-communication) specifies JWT secret, signed JWT token is attached as Bearer in `Authorization` header of the request.

 Request